blackgirltech/html_tutorial/README.md

 # BGT HTML Tutorial

 ## Why HTML?
-- Explain briefly how the internet works and what HTML documents are used for

-### The Web
+### The World Wide Web

 In order to understand HTML documents, it’s worth getting a basic understanding of how the web works.
 The web links documents to each other by using the infrastructure of the internet (the two should not be confused).
 These documents are stored on computers called servers and can be accessed by visiting the servers location through a web browser.

-For example, when you visit google.com in your web browser, your computer (client) is asking a server which has the google.com document to send you a copy.
-You then download that document to your web browser in order for you to see and interact with the page (search bar, links etc).
+For example, when you visit google.com in your web browser, your computer (client) is asking a server which has the google.com document to send you a copy of the site.
+You then download the document and interact with it through your web browser.

 This is why HTML is so important, it is the bedrock of the web.